-The ADC08D1500 must be driven with an a.c. coupled, differential clock signal.
-THE CLOCK INPUTS describes the use of the clock input pins.
+The ADC08D1000 must be driven with an a.c. coupled, differential clock signal.
+THE CLOCK INPUTS section describes the use of the clock input pins.
 A differential LVDS output clock is available for use in latching the ADC output data into whatever device is used to receive the data.

-The ADC08D1500 offers two options for output clocking.
-These options include a choice of which DCLK edge the output data transitions on and a choice of Single Data Rate (SDR) or Double Data Rate (DDR) outputs.
+The ADC08D1000 offers two options for input and output clocking.
+These options include a choice of Dual Edge Sampling (DES) or "interleaved mode" where the ADC08D1000 performs as a single device converting at twice the input clock rate, a choice of which DCLK edge the output data transitions on, and a choice of Single Data Rate (SDR) or Double Data Rate (DDR) outputs.

-The ADC08D1500 also has the option to use a duty cycle corrected clock receiver as part of the input clock circuit.
-This feature is enabled by default and provides improved ADC clocking.
-This circuitry allows the ADC to be clocked with a signal source having a duty cycle ratio of 80 / 20 % (worst case).
+The ADC08D1000 also has the option to use a duty cycle corrected clock receiver as part of the input clock circuit.
+This feature is enabled by default and provides improved ADC clocking especially in the Dual-Edge Sampling mode (DES).
+This circuitry allows the ADC to be clocked with a signal source having a duty cycle ratio of 80 / 20 % (worst case) for both the normal and the Dual Edge Sampling modes.

-Dual-Edge Sampling
+13.1.5.1 Dual-Edge Sampling

-The DES mode allows one of the ADC08D1500's inputs (I or Q Channel) to be sampled by both ADCs.
+The DES mode allows one of the ADC08D1000's inputs (I or Q Channel) to be sampled by both ADCs.
 One ADC samples the input on the positive edge of the input clock and the other ADC samples the same input on the other edge of the input clock.
-A single input is thus sampled twice per input clock cycle, resulting in an overall sample rate of twice the input clock frequency, or 3 GSPS with a 1.5 GHz input clock.
+A single input is thus sampled twice per input clock cycle, resulting in an overall sample rate of twice the input clock frequency, or 2 GSPS with a 1 GHz input clock.

 In this mode the outputs are interleaved such that the data is effectively demultiplexed 1:4.
-Since the sample rate is doubled, each of the 4 output buses have a 750 MHz output rate with a 1.5 GHz input clock.
+Since the sample rate is doubled, each of the 4 output buses have a 500 MSPS output rate with a 1 GHz input clock.
 All data is available in parallel.
 The four bytes of parallel data that are output with each clock is in the following sampling order, from the earliest to the latest: DQd, Dld, DQ, Dl.
 Table 1 indicates what the outputs represent for the various sampling possibilities.